 Choose a Top King County DUI Attorney to Handle Your Case

-A DUI arrest can be embarrassing and very stressful, particularly if you need to drive in order to get to work and/or care for yourself and your family.
+A DUI arrest can be embarrassing and very stressful, particularly if you need to drive in order to get to work and/or care for yourself, along with your family.

-We understand how challenging this sort of experience can be for our clients and it is our goal to bring about the best possible outcome for your case.
-We are committed to helping you put this challenging experience behind you, so you can move forward with hope and optimism.
+We understand how challenging this sort of situation can be for our clients and it is our goal to bring the best result out of your case.
+We are eager to assist you with putting this challenging experience behind you, so you can move forward with hope and optimism.

-The attorneys with The Law Offices of Kevin Trombold, LLC are here to discuss your case in a confidential, no-cost consultation.
-Just call 206-382-9200.
+The attorneys with The Law Offices of Kevin Trombold, LLC are here to go over your case in a no-cost and confidential consultation.
+Give us a call at 206-590-7667.